mobile-devices/ruby-agents-sdk/docs/to_user/Developer_ruby_guide.md

-# Ruby agent sdk developer guide
+# Ruby agent sdk developer guide XXXX_VERSION

 The folder ruby_workspace is your workspace, you can't move it or rename it, but you can sym-link it if you want.